-When the "LOW WATER" indicator is illuminated, there is insufficient water flow to close the switch, and power to the programmer is interrupted.
-When water flow is re-established, the sequence returns to Step 5, provided other limits are satisfied.
+When the "Low Water" or "Water Flow" indicator is illuminated, there is insufficient water flow to close the switch, and power to the programmer is interrupted.
+When water flow is re-established, the sequence returns to Step 5, provided that the other limits are satisfied.